 Changes since 2000: Numbers of this species in North America have increased exponentially in recent decades (Baldassarre 2014).
 The estimated number of resident Trumpeter Swans in Nebraska has increased from 200 individuals in 2000 to 311 individuals in 2015 (Groves 2017), with more recent surveys showing Nebraska may have more than 700 resident Trumpeter Swans (Mark P. Vrtiska, personal communication).
 Increases in Iowa and Minnesota have been more impressive, from an estimated 742 individuals in 2000 up to an estimated 17,224 individuals in 2015 (Groves 2017).
 As a result of local and regional increases, migrants, and more recently wintering birds, have become locally common in Nebraska, especially since the early 2000s.
 The number of Trumpeter Swans counted during mid-winter waterfowl surveys was less than 200 prior to 2000 but counts have exceeded 700 in recent years (Johnson et al 2017).
 The increasing numbers of wintering birds in eastern Nebraska corresponds with increases in Minnesota and Iowa and some of these Nebraska sightings are of birds with red neck collars from the Iowa re-introduction program and orange patagial tags from the Minnesota program.
 Since 2014, though, red neck collars with satellite transmitters have also been placed on 24 Trumpeter Swans in the Nebraska Sandhills (Mark P. Vrtiska, personal communication).

 Spring: Migration is associated with weather conditions, but may begin as early as mid-Feb and last through mid-Apr, peaking in Mar.
 Wintering birds at Carter Lake, Omaha departed 10 Mar 2014 and 13 Mar 2015, but were absent by 18 Feb in 2016 and 11 Feb in 2017.
-Immatures may lag behind adults; the last report for spring 2016 away from the breeding range was of two at a sandpit pond in Dodge County 22 Mar-10 Apr.
+Immatures may lag behind adults; the last report for spring 2016 away from the breeding range was of two at a sandpit pond in Dodge County 22 Mar-10 Apr, and one was in Polk Co 23 Apr 2019.
 Until the 1980s, most Nebraska Trumpeter Swans were summer residents in the Sandhills and wintered at LaCreek NWR, South Dakota (Baldassarre 2014).
 By the 1980s, however, Trumpeter Swans were observed wintering locally in Nebraska, likely in response to increasing numbers and limited open water at LaCreek NWR.
 Currently, migration includes short distance movements of resident birds of the High Plains flock and longer distance movements of birds of the Interior Population (see Comments).
 However, a Trumpeter Swan outfitted with a satellite transmitter in the Nebraska Sandhills recently wintered along the Kansas-Oklahoma border southeast of Dodge City, Kansas (Mark P. Vrtiska, personal communication).

 - High Counts: 33 at Swan Lake, Arthur Co 30 Mar 2017.